UnbendableStraw/homepod-restore/README.md

 ## How to build your own .ipsw

-You don't need to do thi, only if you want to try building an .ipsw yourself.
+You don't need to do this, only if you want to try building an .ipsw yourself.
 Accomplish the prerequisites first.
 This is actively being worked on to be made easier.

 1. Download the latest ./makeipsw.sh from [tihmstar's repo](https://github.com/tihmstar/homepodstuff)
 2. Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me).
 You need the one with the full ramdisk (usually the largest one with no prerequisites)